pkofod/DynamicProgramming.jl/README.md

 This package can be used on its own, but is meant to be a backend for estimation packages yet to be announced: NestedFixedPoint.jl, NestedPseudoLikelihood.jl, MPEC.jl, and a meta package to reexport this and the other packages called StructuralEstimation.jl.

+This package is still in active development.
+Things will change, and the name is probably one of those things.
+DynamicProgramming is too broad, and I am considering MDPTools.jl.